Felipe-ZC/attack-radar/README.md

 # attack-radar

+## Disclaimer
+This project was just for fun, it was a way for me to mess around with uv, different python libraries and software architecture patterns.
+This whole data pipeline could easily be ONE (maybe two) python file(s), but for the sake of learning I over-engineered the shit out of it.
+I will say though, it was pretty fun to do!

 ## Overview
 attack-radar is a web application whose end goal is to visualize the geographical location of the origin of possible cyberattacks across the globe.